jailani-pb/is3205-practical-solutions/README.md

-### These solutions are mainly guideline, if your solutions satisfies the requirement, that means it is valid.
+### These solutions are mainly guideline, if your solutions satisfy the requirements, that means it is valid.

 # Exercise Questions (Through PBLMS)